Seattle Paternity Lawyers Explain Different Parent Statuses in Washington

 If the court determines a person to be the Adjudicated Father of a child, note that the court can also order up to 5 years of retroactive child support, or more in unusual circumstances.
 Make sure you discuss possible back child support with your Seattle paternity attorney.

-Call Our Firm Today To Discuss Paternity Issues and Father’s Rights with Top Seattle Paternity Lawyers
+Call Our Firm Today To Discuss Paternity Issues and Father’s Rights with a Top Seattle Paternity Law Firm

-If you are seeking to establish or disestablish paternity of a child who, discuss your paternity issues with Seattle paternity lawyers.
+If you are seeking to establish or challenge paternity of a child, discuss your paternity issues with a Seattle paternity law firm.
 To schedule an appointment, we can be reached through the form on our website, or you can call us at 206-784-3049.